 Continuing his relationship with Mille Plateaux, Cowling released his debut full length album "star of the west" in 2022.
 The composition of the album took place from November 2020 to April 2021 and covered the events that transpired within that timeframe.
 The project was originally done in fulfillment of the Musikfonds Stipendium under the title "Gegen Eskapistche Unterhaltung".

 The main theme of Cowling's solo works is an unwaveringly critical dissection of current social and political events.
-In his solo works, Cowling employs a musical language that combines elements of noise, pop, classical music, and everything else in-between that can be shaped into a snapshot of the successive moments of failure, turmoil, oppression, desperation, upheaval, and lies that are repeatedly lost to time.
-Instead of slowly forgetting, Cowling attempts to burn the memory of these combined moments straight into the listeners minds with the raw sounds of his anti-escapist music.
+In his solo works, Cowling employs a musical language that combines elements of noise, pop, classical music, and everything else in-between that can be shaped into a snapshot of the successive moments of failure, turmoil, oppression, desperation, upheaval, and the lies that are repeated until they are lost to time.
+Instead of slowly forgetting, Cowling attempts to burn the memory of these combined moments directly into the listeners minds with the raw sounds of his anti-escapist music.

 Since 2016, Cowling has had an ongoing collaboration with John-Robin Bold.
 Under the moniker BOLD/COWLING, the duo has performed extensively across Europe.
 In February 2021, the duo released their debut album, "we may be on the way", as a tape/digital release on Glenn Dancer Records.
 In 2021 BOLD/COWLING won the commission for a sound installation at the Musik21 Festival Niedersachsen with their proposal "SYNOPSIS".
 Also in 2021 the duo collaborated with Hamburg based visual artist Daniel Vier to create the audiovisual installation "BREATHE" The project is still under further development and, as part of winning the award for interoperability from the SAAI Factory, will be exhibited extensively in the coming year.

-Additionally Cowling worked with the visual artist/photographer Mera Dorin in late 2021 to provide the sound for the audiovisual installation "HAUTGRENZEN", which was presented as part of Dorin's "KOERPER GRENZ KONTROLLEN" exhibition at Kunstraum 53 in Hildesheim, Germany.
+Cowling has also worked with the visual artist/photographer Mera Dorin in late 2021 to provide the sound for the audiovisual installation "HAUTGRENZEN", which was presented as part of Dorin's "KOERPER GRENZ KONTROLLEN" exhibition at Kunstraum 53 in Hildesheim, Germany.

 Cowling has held several teaching positions throughout his career, in the USA he worked as an adjunct professor at Taylor University and as the Graduate Teaching Assistant for Guitar at Ball State University.
-Currently he is teaching Classical Guitar at the New Yorker Musische Akademie in CJD Braunschweig, Germany and he additionally maintains a private studio.
+Currently he is teaching Classical Guitar at the CJD Musische Akademie in Braunschweig, Germany and he additionally maintains a private studio.